 Source: The Grove LA

 Happy first day of summer!
 One of my favorite things about summer in Los Angeles is that it’s outdoor concert season, and so many of them are FREE!
 At the start of every summer, I go through my calendar and pack it with concerts; I love being outside on a warm summer night and singing my heart out to one of my favorite artists, or just belting the chorus if it’s someone I’ve never heard of before.
 We’re spoiled in LA that so many great artists come through and the weather is perfect for enjoying them outside.
+Here’s my round-up of the five best free summer concerts in LA.

 1. The Grove Summer Concert Series